wwcodeportland/study-nights/javascript/2018_CALL_FOR_TALKS.md

 Presentations should be short (10 minutes or less), and we will happily work with you to refine your talk.

 ## Audience Info
-Our study nights tend to be on the more intimate side - maybe a dozen people at best.
+Our study nights tend to be on the more intimate side - usually around a dozen to twenty people.
 The perfect size for getting to know each other, having conversations, and your first or third foray into talking about code in front of a group.
 Skill levels range from total newbie to years of programming skills.

 ## Okay, real talk
 I know you had a moment of inspiration recently—a slight lift in your heart/chest area—little light bulb emojis in your eyes—if you're thinking this isn't your time to try, I'm telling you it is—come share your light with us.